This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 Microsoft is a broadly diversified global enterprise that divides itself into two general segments, engineering groups and business functions:

-[Author's note: I challenge readers who may be inclined to skip the listings below to find products and services of the company that you were previously unaware of, as I did.
-To own a company, we must first understand the business including the products or services that generate the numbers that comprise the stock's analysis.]
+Author's note: I challenge readers who may be inclined to skip the listings below to find products and services of the company that you were previously unaware of, as I did.
+To own a company, we must first understand the business including the products or services that generate the numbers that comprise the stock's analysis.

 Engineering Groups: